ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 ```
  <img src="/assets/images/platform/openmanipulator_x/rqt_om.png" width="1000">

-**TIP**: If rqt is not displayed, select the `plugin` -> `Topics` -> `OpenMANIPULATOR`.
+**TIP**: If rqt is not displayed, select the `plugin` -> `Topic Monitor` -> `OpenMANIPULATOR`.
 {: .notice--success}

-Clicked topics without a check mark will not be monitored.
-To monitor topics, click the checkboxes.
+Clicked topics without a check mark clicked will not be monitored.
+To monitor topics, click the checkbox next.

  <img src="/assets/images/platform/openmanipulator_x/rqt_1.png" width="1000">

 If you would like to see more details about topic message, click the `▶` button next to each checkbox.

  <img src="/assets/images/platform/openmanipulator_x/rqt_2.png" width="1000">